wibidata/YCSB/kiji/README.md

         MAP TYPE FAMILY vals CLASS com.yahoo.ycsb.avro.SampleRecord WITH DESCRIPTION 'YCSB values' );</pre>
    Note the `com.yahoo.ycsb.avro.SampleRecord` in this example.
 That refers to a generated Avro record included as an example with this distribution.
+At the moment, generic records are not supported.
+  3. Write an implementation of AvroValueController to generate and verify values of your desired Avro record.
+Look at `com.yahoo.ycsb.avro.SampleAvroValueController` for an example.
+This controller generates values for the `com.yahoo.ycsb.avro.SampleRecord` class mentioned above.
+This Controller class must be on your classpath when running YCSB.
-  3. Create a workload file to use.
-This should be like the existing workload files written for CoreWorkload, but should define the property `avrocontrollerclass`, which should be the fully qualified class name of an implementation of `AvroValueController` on the runtime classpath, and define `workload=com.yahoo.ycsb.workloads.AvroWorkload`.
+  4. Create a workload file to use.
+This should look like the existing workload files written for CoreWorkload, but you should define set two properties: `avrocontrollerclass`, which should be the fully qualified class name of the implementation of `AvroValueController` you used in step 3, and set workload to AvroWorkload (i.e. `workload=com.yahoo.ycsb.workloads.AvroWorkload`).
 Consult `YCSB/workloads/avro_readmostly_smallupdates` for an example.
 This uses the `com.yahoo.ycsb.avro.SampleAvroValueController` class included in this codebase.
-Here's an
-  excerpt:
+Here's the relevant excerpt from the workload definition:

       <pre>
       # --AVRO SPECIFIC SECTION--